-iBuildSG Scholarships and Sponsorships • Sponsorship (part-time) • Undergraduate Scholarship / Sponsorship (full-time) • Undergraduate Sponsorship (part-time) • Diploma Scholarship / Sponsorship (full-time) • Diploma Sponsorship (part-time) • Diploma Sponsorship (part-time) • ITE Scholarship (full-time) • iBuildSG Building Specialist The iBuildSG Scholarship and Sponsorship (in collaboration with industry firms) supports students of high calibre and in-service personnel pursuing full-time and part-time BE-related courses at local universities, polytechnics, ITE or BCA Academy Sponsorship (BSS) iBuildSG Workforce Training and Upgrading The iBuildSG Workforce Training and Upgrading supports firms' upgrading of workers' skills via co-funding of selected skills assessment and training courses.
+iBuildSG Scholarships and Sponsorship Sponsorship (part-time) Undergraduate Scholarship / Sponsorship (full-time) Undergraduate Sponsorship (part-time) Diploma Scholarship / Sponsorship (full-time) Diploma Scholarship / Sponsorship (full-time) ITE Scholarship (full-time) ItE Scholarship (full-time) BuildSG Building Sponsorship (sponsorship (sponsorship) The iBuildSG Scholarship and Sponsor- ship (in collaboration with industry firms) supports students of high calibre and in-service personnel pursuing full-time and part-time BE-related courses at local universities, polytechnics, ITE or BCA Academy. iBuildSG Workforce Training and Upgrading The iBuildSG Workforce Training and Upgrading supports firms' upgrading of workers' skills via co-funding of selected skills assessment and training courses.
 SkillsFuture Study Awards for Built Environment Sector The SkillsFuture Study Awards provides funding support to Singaporeans in the development and deepening of specialist skills in areas of demand in the BE sector.